Application deadline: January 31, 2022

 - submit one application letter on why applicant/nominee should be considered for the award, indicating financial need, and demonstrating express interest of applicant/nominee in pursuing a professional accounting designation;

-- provide proof of enrollment of applicant/nominee in the CPA PEP program;
+- provide proof of enrolment of applicant/nominee in the CPA PEP program;

 - demonstrate satisfactory academic standing of applicant/nominee in the PEP program;